kyktommy/kyktommy.github.io/content/posts/react-query-gctime-staletime.md

 - gcTime: start this timer after all components unmount (inactive)
 - staleTime: start this timer after fetch complete, indicate whether makes api call or not
 - case 1: when `gcTime=5000, staleTime <= gcTime`
-    - within 5s, this component re-mount will use the same data as initial, and fetching api in background, and update the cache data
+    - within 5s, this component re-mount will use the same data as initial, and fetch api in background, then update the cache data
-    - after 5s, this component re-mount, it start fetching and loading again cuz cache data has been gc, needs to refetching to get the data
+    - this component unmount, after 5s then re-mount, it start fetching and loading again cuz cache data has been gc, needs to refetching to get the data
 - case 2: when `gcTime=5000, staleTime=Infinity`
     - this component use the data and keep data as fresh, will not fetch forever